lucidmotifs/autotain/README.md

 - Extra content promotion
 - Social experiences attached to media consumption
 - Feed and schedule planning
 - Remote library management (message

+## Tech Stack Plans
+Rust daemon / message passer calling python scripts that coomunicate with various APIS.
+Events, or signals are processed by calling independent modules to perform some task.
+Python modules don't talk to each other, they have distinct goals or tasks, and simply report their progress and results, if approppriate.